helgeerbe/ml_heating/README.md

     - Tolerate σ_max = 0.5°C → `CONFIDENCE_THRESHOLD ≈ 0.667`
 The sample files use `0.5` as a reasonable starting point.

+Note: The controller polls blocking entities during the idle period at `BLOCKING_POLL_INTERVAL_SECONDS` (default: 60 seconds).
+This controls how often the script checks Home Assistant for DHW/defrost blocking flags while idle between cycles.
+Lower values make the controller react faster to short defrost events but increase the Home Assistant API load.
+Set `BLOCKING_POLL_INTERVAL_SECONDS` in your `.env` to tune this behavior.

 ### 4. Initial Training (Recommended)

 Run the script with the `--initial-train` flag.
 This will train the model on your recent historical data from InfluxDB.